platenio/platen/modules/platen/_docs/markup/tabs/index.md

 would only be able to use your keyboard to scroll the list.
 For more information, see [`no_scroll_controls`](#options-no_scroll_controls).

+Finally, it sets `standardize_height` to `true`, which ensures that the height of the tab panels is made consistent, setting every tab to the same height as the tallest rendered tab.

 <!--- Example Start -->

 ``````tabs